New Berlin museum confronts fate of Germany's WWII refugees | DW | 20.06.2021

 The exhibition shows the stories of displaced persons in the Allied occupation zones, such as those of the then 14-year-old Stefan Ferger, whose family had to flee northern Serbia, then part of Yugoslavia, to escape the Red Army.

-The exhibition includes a map showing that after WWII ethnic Germans were expelled from the Soviet Union, Czechoslovakia, Romania, Hungary, Yugoslavia and Poland and made their way to Germany
+The exhibition includes a map showing that after the war ethnic Germans were expelled from Eastern Europe

 From 1998 to 2014, Steinbach was the influential president of Germany's Federation of Expellees (BdV), an organization with some 1.3 million members that represent the interests of the families of Germans who fled or were expelled from Eastern Europe.